Decorating and entertaining for special occasions gives me great joy. I love to share some of my more creative ideas.

-Makeover Your Drab Kitchen Island
+Give Your Drab Kitchen Island a Makeover!

-Here are the step by step instructions to add a little pizzazz to your kitchen island.
+Here are the step-by-step instructions to add a little pizzazz to your kitchen island.
 This version is the one I used in my kitchen and has a hand painted design.
 If you doubt your painting skills, you can always use a stencil or decoupage a design onto the panel insert instead.

-You Will Need a Few Materials and Tools
+Necessary Materials and Tools

 - Paint for the frame and panel insert

-- 1 inch to 2-1/2 inch paint brush
+- 1 inch to 2 1/2 inch paintbrush

 - Picture frame in a suitable size